Liver Transplant Program

 For More Information 855-855-6484

 Liver transplant surgery may be in your future if you have liver failure due to chronic liver disease.
 Choosing the right liver transplant program can help ensure you live a long, healthy life after surgery.
-National data rank Duke's adult liver transplant program among the best in the U.S. both for getting a deceased-donor transplant faster and for one-year liver survival.
+National data rank Duke's adult liver transplant program among the best in the U.S. for getting a deceased-donor transplant faster.
 We offer comprehensive evaluation and care to people with liver disease -- including many who have been turned down by other centers -- and have performed more than 2,000 transplants since our program was established in 1984.

 Ready for an Evaluation?